kokkos/kokkos-comm/docs/api/mpi.rst

     :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SView, KokkosView RView> \
+                  auto iallgather(const ExecSpace &space, const SView sv, RView rv, MPI_Comm comm) -> Request<MpiSpace>

+    ``MPI_Iallgather`` with ``Kokkos::View`` arguments.

+    :tparam ExecSpace: The execution space.
+    :tparam SView: The type of the view to be sent.
+    :tparam RView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous).
+    :param comm: The MPI communicator.

+    :return: A request object for the non-blocking all-gather.

 .. cpp:function:: template <KokkosView SendView, KokkosView RecvView> \
                   auto reduce(const SendView &sv, const RecvView &rv, MPI_Op op, int root, MPI_Comm comm) -> void